-One fall, I attended a three-hour orientation at my son’s school, learning about what to expect when you’re expecting a middle school kid in the house.
-One of the breakout sessions, taught by the school counselor, was exceptionally valuable, not only for us as parents but also for those of us who work with tweens and middle school students in the context of ministry.
+One fall, I attended a three-hour orientation at my son’s school.
+Attendees learned what to expect when you’re expecting a middle school kid in the house.
+One breakout session, taught by the school counselor, was exceptionally valuable.
+It helped me not only as a parent but as a minister to tweens and middle school students.

 [Editor’s note: Click here to learn three ways to help the parents of middle schoolers.]